lyz-code/blue-book/docs/roadmap_adjustment.md

 - Analyze what is in your mind: Take 10 minutes to answer to the next questions (you don't need to answer them all):

+  - What did you enjoy most this last month?
+  - What do you want right now?
+  - What worries you right now?
   - Where is your mind these days?
   - What did drain your energy or brought you down emotionally this last month?
-  - What worries you right now?
   - What did help you most this last month?
-  - What did you enjoy most this last month?

-  Notice that we do not need to review our life logging tools (diary, task manager, ...) to answer these questions.
+  Notice that we do not need to review our life logging tools (diary, action manager, ...) to answer these questions.
 This means that we're doing an analysis of what is in our minds right now, not throughout the month.
 It's flawed but as we do this analysis often, it's probably fine.
 We add more importance to the latest events in our life anyway.

 - Empty the elements you added to the `review box`.